petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 * `sys_settings` *SYSTEM level* configuration - system database and parameters, not changeable at user level in current application usage (changing these parameters needs code updating to make them effective) - details in section [Sysyem database and parameters](#sysyem-database-and-parameters)

 ### Presentation components
-These components are high level layers that make sysyem usable in various forms such as command line console application, daemon / server that runs in background and can be called from local or remote clients, library interfaces (for extensions and custom development) that hide low level technical execution details.
+These are 2nd level layer components that make sysyem usable in various forms such as command line console application, daemon / server that runs in background and can be called from local or remote clients, library interfaces (for extensions and custom development) that hide low level technical execution details.

 * `app_cli` contains the code for `xl2roefact` application command line (CLI) format
 * `__main__` assures right package "addressing" as Python modele (ie, running as `python -m xl2roefact ...`)